Sanctions & Definitions

 License Agreement Probation means that Housing & Residential Life is giving you formal notice that your involvement in this incident is not acceptable.
 License Agreement Probationary status continues through the end of the ACADEMIC year.
 However, Housing & Residential Life reserves the right to extend the period of your probation.
 If you are found responsible for violating other policies in the future, it could lead to your eviction from the residence halls.
 If you have questions about any policy, please ask your RA or your Community Director.

 The University may terminate your Housing License Agreement if you do not abide by the Policies & Procedures for Hall Living or University rules.
-If you are evicted, you will be required to move out of the residence hall within a given time after being notified of your eviction.
-Should you be involved in any other policy violation(s) or be disruptive in any way prior to your leaving the building, you will be required to leave immediately.
+If your License Agreement is terminated, you will be required to move out of the residence hall within a given time after being notified of your License Agreement Termination.
+Should you be involved in any other policy violation(s) or be disruptive in any way prior to your leaving the building, you will be required to move out immediately.

-NOTE: If you are removed or evicted from a residence for conduct reasons, you will be charged rent based on the dates of your occupancy (pro-rated rent), plus you will be charged 65% of the remaining academic year rent or $2,500, whichever is less.
+If your License Agreement is terminated for conduct reasons, you will be charged rent based on the dates of your occupancy (pro-rated rent), plus you will be charged 65% of the remaining academic year rent or $2,500, whichever is less.
 This applies regardless of whether or not you continue enrollment at the University.
-If you need assistance finding a place to live, there are resources available through Off Campus Housing Services, located in El Portal.
-The phone number is 621-5859 or you can visit their website at offcampus.arizona.edu.
-In cases of eviction from any residence at any time, you will not be eligible to live in or visit in the future any residence owned and/or managed by the University.
-You may be cited for trespassing by UAPD.

 As your License Agreement has been terminated for conduct reasons, you will not be eligible to live in or visit any residence halls owned and/or managed by the University of Arizona at any point in the future.
 You may be cited for trespassing by the University of Arizona Police Department.